-If you haver ever made cauliflower rice with a hand grater/shredder and found cauliflower covering your entire kitchen, then watch the video below, and you will end up with ZERO mess using my method.
+If you haver ever made cauliflower rice with a hand grater/shredder and found cauliflower covering your entire kitchen, then SCROLL DOWN to watch the video, and watch how I end up with ZERO mess using my method.

 If you have been eating low carb for a while, you will have heard of cauliflower rice.
 What is so wrong with rice I hear you say?
 Rice is incredibly high in carbs and isn’t that nutritious.
 See the comparison below showing Cauliflower Rice being far superior.

 Cauliflower is incredibly low carb, high in fibre, Vit A, Vit B6, and Vit C. The calcium and magnesium are slightly lower, but this is of little concern when eating LCHF because your entire diet will be high in these anyway because we emphasise variety and whole foods.

 Another point to remember with rice, is that many people either overeat (who eats just 1 measured cup) so could easily consume a few days worth of carbs in one sitting, or they cut back trying to be good, where in fact they haven’t even consumed the small amount of nutrients stated below.